-In the model of narwhal density, the effect of distance from vessel was significant (P=0.013; Appendix D, Table D-1), while the effect of vessel direction was not significant (P=0.7) and the interaction between vessel direction and distance from vessel was not significant (P=0.089).
-When exposed to northbound vessels, narwhal density tended to significantly decrease as the vessel moved closer toward the substratum (slope significance of <0.001), followed by a significant increase in density as the vessel moved further away from the substratum (slope significance of 0.001; Figure 5-12).
-When exposed to southbound vessels, narwhal density remained generally stable as the vessel moved both toward the substratum and away from the substratum (slope significance >0.6 for both).
-Mean narwhal density was significantly lower in the presence of a northbound vessel (for both approaching and departing vessels) at distances ≤2 km from a substratum when compared to mean narwhal density during vessel non-exposure periods (≥5 km; Table 5-3).
-In comparison, in the presence of southbound vessels (both approaching or departing), narwhal density was not significantly different from that observed during vessel non-exposure periods.
-Effect sizes at 0 km were -51% and -23% for a northbound and a southbound vessel, respectively.
-Effect sizes at 1 km were -42 to -40% for a northbound vessel and -21 to -20% for a southbound vessel.
-The effect sizes of northbound vessels decreased below ±20% within 3 km (effect sizes at 3 km were -11% for a vessel moving toward the substratum and -20% for a vessel moving away).
-For a southbound vessel, the effect size at 3 km was -18% for a vessel moving toward the substratum and -15% for a vessel moving away from the substratum.
-These findings suggest that there may have been a moderate biologically significant effect (i.e., >25% change in density - as per Section 4.3.2.1) up to a distance of 2 km from a northbound vessel, but not a southbound vessel.
-However, the statistical power to estimate the observed effect at 0 km was shown to be low (APPENDIX A).
-That is, the observed effect size was smaller than the effect size required to achieve sufficient statistical power (≥ 0.80) so caution should be exercised with interpretation of this finding.
-The model had sufficient power (≥ 0.8) to detect a -60% or +87% effect size in the test of the overall effect of distance from vessel (APPENDIX A).
+In the model of narwhal density, the effect of distance from vessel was significant (P<0.001: see Appendix D. Table D-1), while the effect of vessel direction was not significant (P=0.07) and the interaction between vessel direction and distance from vessel was not significant (P=0.4).
+When exposed to northbound vessels, predicted mean narwhal density decreased by 18% for each kilometre that the vessel moved closer toward the substratum (P<0.001 for the slope), and predicted mean density increased by 22% for each kilometre that the vessel moved farther away from the substratum (P<0.001 for the slope; Figure 5-12).
+When exposed to southbound vessels, narwhal density decreased by 9% for each kilometre the vessel moved closer toward the substratum (slope significance of 0.104).
+On the other hand, the 14% increase in density for each kilometre the vessel moved farther away from the substratum was significant (slope significance of 0.049).
+Mean narwhal density was significantly lower in the presence of a northbound vessel (for both approaching and departing vessels) at distances $\leq 2 \text{ km}$ from a substratum when compared to mean narwhal density during vessel non-exposure periods (>5 km; Table 5-3).
+For example, when a southbound vessel was at 0 km, density was 0.9 narwhal/km2; when no vessels were present, density was 1.8 narwhal/km2 (Figure 5-12).
+This is equivalent to an effect size of -47% (Table 5-3).
+In comparison, in the presence of southbound vessels (both approaching or departing), narwhal density was significantly lower at distances ≤3 km from a substratum when compared to mean narwhal density during vessel non-exposure periods.
+Effect sizes at 0 km were -51% and -47% for a northbound and a southbound vessel, respectively.
+Effect sizes at 1 km were -44 to -41% for both northbound and southbound vessels.
+The effect sizes of northbound vessels decreased below ±25% at 2.4-2.6 km (effect sizes at 3 km were -13% for a vessel moving toward the substratum and -16% for a vessel moving away).
+For a southbound vessel, effect sizes remained above ±25% at greater distances and only decreased below ±25% at 3.8 km for a vessel moving toward the substratum (effect size of -23% at 4 km) and at 3.0 km for a vessel moving away from the substratum (effect size of -24.9% at 3 km).
+These findings suggest that there may have been a moderate biologically significant effect (i.e., >25% change in density - as per Section 4.3.2.1) up to a distance of 2.6 km from a northbound vessel and up to a distance of 3.8 km from a southbound vessel.
+The model had sufficient power (≥0.8) to detect a -40% or +45% effect size in the test of the overall effect of distance from vessel (see Appendix A), while the observed effect size was -51% (for a northbound vessel) and -47% (for a southbound vessel).
+That is, the observed effect size was larger than the minimum effect size required to achieve sufficient statistical power (≥ 0.80), therefore statistical power to detect the observed effect size was high.